SheffieldSolar/Geocode/README.md

 * Use ONS & NRS LLSOA Population Weighted Centroids to geocode Lower Layer Super Output Areas.
 * Use GIS data from data.gov.uk to geocode GB constituencies based on geospatial centroid.
 * Use GIS boundaries data from ONS and NRS to reverse-geocode lat/lon to LLSOA.
-* Use GIS data from National Grid ESO's data portal to reverse-geocode to GSP / GNode.
+* Use GIS data from the National Energy System Operator's (NESO) data portal to reverse-geocode to a GSP or GNode.
 * Use GIS boudnaries from the Europa/Eurostats API to reverse-geocode to NUTS regions.

 ## Benefits